mjb3/Discuit.jl/docs/src/examples.md

 x0 = generate_custom_x0(model, y, [0.001, 0.1, -4.0], evt_tm, evt_tp);
 ```

 The final step before we run our analysis is to define the algorithm which will propose changes to augmented data (parameter proposals are automatically configured by Discuit).
+Since it is assumed that the total number of events is known we can construct an algorithm that simply changes the time of an event in the trajectory.
+Events are chosen and new times drawn from uniform distributions ensuring that:

+$g(X_{f \rightarrow i}) = g(X_{i \rightarrow f})$

+such that the terms cancel in the Metropolis-Hastings acceptance equation.
+Some additional information is available regarding the times of recoveries; they are known to within a day.
+We therefore propose new recovery event times such that they remain within the time frame of a single time unit, which correspond to days in this model:

 ```@repl 1
 function custom_proposal(model::PrivateDiscuitModel, xi::MarkovState, xf_parameters::ParameterProposal)